nortikin/sverchok/docs/_sources/nodes/generator/circle.rst.txt

     - ...
     - Many vertices =  circle

-This node will also create sector or semgent of circles using the **Degrees** option.
+This node will also create sector or segment of circles using the **Degrees** option.
 See the examples below to see it working also with the **mode** option.

 Inputs
 ------